-Protect the West Coast (PTWC) is a not-for-profit organisation that was established in 2020 by a group of concerned citizens who wanted to put a stop to the illegal and destructive mining activities which are running rampant on South Africa's West Coast.
+Protect the West Coast (PTWC) is a not-for-profit organisation (NPO) established in 2020 by a group of concerned citizens who wanted to put a stop to the illegal and destructive mining activities which are running rampant on South Africa’s West Coast.

-The team comprises a collective of concerned South Africans (including scientists, journalists, activists, legal and media experts) who work for a not-for-profit organisation to ensure that mining on the West Coast of South Africa is conducted with the correct and proper oversight in accordance with fundamental principles of the law.
-These are the fundamental environmental rights enshrined in our Constitution, the applicable environmental and mining statutes, and the correct fulfillment of authorisations granted to companies that mine in this sensitive and bio-diverse region.
+The team comprises a collective of concerned South Africans (including scientists, journalists, activists, legal and media experts) who work for the organisation to ensure that mining on the West Coast of South Africa is conducted with the correct and proper oversight in accordance with fundamental principles of the law.
+These are the fundamental environmental rights enshrined in our Constitution, the applicable environmental and mining statutes, and the correct fulfilment of authorisations granted to companies that mine in this sensitive and biodiverse region.

 The DMRE is legally obliged to the citizens of our country.
 The watchdog role the DMRE is mandated to provide is sorely lacking, while their mandate to promote mining has exploded into a situation where almost 500 km of coastline could be mined within a few years.
 A culture of non-compliance has crept into their processes, which puts the burden of their oversight role firmly on civil society.
 PTWC has become the unified voice for concerned stakeholders and civil society playing the watchdog role.
 This is done through media advocacy, legal challenges and partnerships with communities and other organisations.